This is the ultimate yoga gift guide for yoga lovers.

 Another app on my phone is Insight Timer which is a free meditation timer but also has many guided meditations.
 I also used to have a subscription to Headspace.
 It is superb for people who are new to meditation.

-I’d also recommend the Boho Beautiful app because it has been created by two lovely souls I have followed for years.
-I feel Juliana’s soothing voice fits wonderfully any calming practice.
+Alternatively, look into the Boho Beautiful app which has been created by two lovely souls I have followed for years.
+Juliana’s soothing voice fits wonderfully any calming practice.

 24. Yoga Journal